-Can’t see the wood for the trees?
+Want to capture beautiful photos of trees?
 I’ve often struggled with the challenge of photographing trees in a way that captures the imagination and takes the viewer on a journey.

 - Which tree is the leading actor?

 - Which elements (trees or otherwise) are the supporting actors?

 (I have to my mother to thank for this interesting perspective.
 As a boy, I was dragged to many a theatrical play, so I tend to look at my images as stages on which characters play out a scene.
 There’s always a lead character, some supporting roles, and some cool props.
 Understanding the hierarchy of your characters will really help to improve your compositions – and not just for tree photography; for photography more generally!)

 Anyway, with the answers to those questions in mind, you should proceed in two different directions depending on the scene:

 Start by identifying the lead actor – the most eye-catching part of the scene! – and make that your most important subject.
 In the image above, the lead is obvious.
 That huge knotted cedar tree is wonderfully compelling, so I placed them center stage and adjusted my composition so all the other trees became supporting elements.

 I used an aperture of f/22 to ensure that my entire image was in focus, and I could get away with this because my central character was so obvious that I didn’t need to accentuate his presence with a shallow depth of field.

 Here’s another example of a very obvious leading actor in a tree scene:

 The scene is pretty much all one tree, and the supporting actors are the sun flare, the shadows in the foreground, and the pond in the background.
 As with the shot above, I used a very narrow aperture of f/16 to ensure maximum sharpness throughout the image.